Ometria/ometria.ios_sdk/README.md

 }
 ```

-Now you can receive notifications from Ometria and you are also to see the images that are attached to your notifications.
+Now you can receive notifications from Ometria and you are also able to see the images that are attached to your notifications.